 Research translation is a process of generating and transferring knowledge that enables those who can use the knowledge that has been created to apply it.
 Research findings are translated into practice, policy, guidance, training or education or into further research.
 The pathway on which research is translated can be in multiple different directions.
-In clinical research this might span four phases of moving research from bench to bedside to population health ( as identified by Davidson, 2011):
+In clinical research this might span four phases of moving research from bench to bedside to population health (as identified by Davidson A (Translational Research, What Does it Mean?.
+Anesthesiology 2011; 115(5)909-11):